We look forward to welcoming you to Sheffield once more for this year’s Regional convention from 9 – 11 May 2025.

 Additionally on Friday 9 May there will be a short contest briefing check in where final song/order of songs can be confirmed.
 In addition the final listing of competing members and cue sheet (for Open Division contestants) can be submitted.
 Refer below for familiarization for chorus leaders and quartet walk-on.

-This will be after the briefing at a to be determined time on Friday 9 May.
-Chorus directors, time permitting, may get a chance to experience the stage with a ‘scratch chorus’.
+Chorus directors, time permitting, may get a chance to experience the stage with a ‘scratch chorus’ on Friday 9 May by attending the mic-testing chorus at 10:30 .
 The scratch chorus will be formed from competing quartets singing ‘How We Sang Today’.
-Directors will have the opportunity to walk the stage and swap directing the scratch chorus during this period.
-Choreographers will also be able to walk the stage during or after the scratch chorus (subject to practicalities of numbers etc).
-We appreciate you may be traveling on Friday morning; please attend as close to (time to be determined) as you are able.
-It is not likely that the full stage familiarization experience can be accommodated if you have not been able to arrive by (time to be determined).
+Additionally at 12:00 Directors and Choreographers will have the ability to walk the stage (subject to practicalities of numbers etc).
+We appreciate you may be traveling on Friday morning; please attend as close to these times as you are able.
+It is not likely that the full stage familiarization experience can be accommodated if you have not been able to arrive by 12:30.

 IMPORTANT: if you are the current holder of a regional trophy, please double check that you know whose mantelpiece it’s currently gracing, and that they are aware they must bring it with them to competition.
 Any questions on engraving/cost reimbursement please contact the competition coordinator at events@sweetadelines.org.uk.